 - Business Name

 - Entity type – Corporation, Limited Liability Company.
 Etc.

-- Registered Office Street Address – This could be the physical address of the business or it could be an address where business records are stored.
+- Registered Office Street Address – This could be the business’s physical address, or it could be an address where business records are stored.

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
 Once you know the LLC name is available, learn how to form a Texas LLC by reading our step-by-step guide on filing the Certificate of Formation.

-While not required in Texas, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Texas, an Operating Agreement, which contains the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.